 Are you doing Dry January?
 We’ve got your back.

 Your January may be dry, but you can always wet your cultural whistle in Cleveland’s beloved theater district.
-This month sees beloved Broadway favorite "Jersey Boys" returning to Cleveland (Jan.
-21 - 26) and the stage adaptation of the cult board game comedy "Clue" (Jan.
-28 – Feb.
-23).
+This month sees beloved Broadway favorite "Hamilton" returning to Cleveland (Jan.
+10 - 15) and the hilarious musical based on Tim Burton's film "Beetlejuice" (Jan.
+10 – Feb.
+29).

 The Formula E racing karts at BOSS Pro-Karting are not your everyday go-karts.
 Their max torque and race-tuned chassis, combined with the competitive racing you’ll experience on the indoor track, is sure to get your adrenaline flowing and bring out your inner-Earnhardt.
 PSA: Drive sober or get pulled over.